A Vibronic Coupling Model to Study the Nonadiabatic Dynamics of Polyenes: Results

-Next, we compare nuclear positions against time for the SILP method and the quantum-classical methods.~\cref{fig:hex_2state_q_comparison} (b) shows the average classical nuclear positions against time for the highest energy mode, $Q_5$, which oscillates with a period of $16~\unit{\fs}$.
+Next, we compare nuclear positions against time for the quantum-phonon SILP method and the quantum-classical methods.~\cref{fig:hex_2state_q_comparison} (b) shows the average classical nuclear positions against time for the highest energy mode, $Q_5$, which oscillates with a period of $16~\unit{\fs}$.
 For SILP and MTE, the optical mode $Q_5$ relaxes to about $0.95~\unit{\angstrom}$ which, as shown in~\cref{fig:PES_Q5}, is close to the minimum of the $2A_g$ PES.
 For the surface hopping methods, the $Q_5$ mode relaxes to $1.05~\unit{\angstrom}$.
 This is closer to the minimum of the $2A_g$ PES, because of the larger $2A_g$ population for these methods.
 The oscillations almost vanish for the surface hopping methods, while they remain with some amplitude for MTE and SILP.
 As shown in~\cref{fig:hex_2state_q_comparison} (a), the lowest energy symmetric mode, $Q_1$, oscillates at an amplitude of $0.08~\unit{\angstrom}$ and a period of $58~\unit{\fs}$.
-The longer time oscillations are due to a lower curvature PES.
-The frequency of these oscillations are similar to those in the $1B_u$ population calculated with SILP.
-The quantum-classical methods successfully reproduce these oscillations.
+The longer time oscillations are due to a lower curvature PES and the quantum-classical methods successfully reproduce these oscillations.
+Interestingly, the $Q_1$ period is comparable to the timescale of the population oscillations.
+However, the latter oscillations persist even if the $Q_1$ mode is excluded from the model (as shown in Fig.\ S10 of the Supplementary Information), which indicates a more complicated vibronic interference pattern that the quantum-classical methods used here are unable to fully describe.
 For the anti-symmetric modes $Q_2$ and $Q_4$, the expectation value of the displacement is zero.